Global Discipleship August 28 - December 5, 2025

 Westmont Global Semester: Global Discipleship

 The Westmont Global Semester’s general theme is “Global Discipleship.”
 Westmont Global Semester challenges students to think and serve globally as they travel, learn, and engage in countries around the world.
-During the semester, students will travel to China, Saudi Arabia, India, Vietnam, and Israel.
+During the semester, students will travel to China, Germany, Saudi Arabia, India, Vietnam, and Greece.
 The WGS program is crafted to help students grow in their Christian faith, their intellectual capacity, and in their practice of serving through Christ in a variety of cultural contexts.

 Westmont Global Semester (WGS) aims to provide students with experiences to explore, learn, and serve in order to shape and create global disciple-citizens, with the hope that students will become global Christians, able to engage global and local forces with Christlike minds and actions.
 WGS provides a study abroad experience in countries with a range of population densities, economic strengths, and religious affiliations.
 A key feature of WGS is the opportunity to connect on meaningful levels with local community leaders, students, and others in the practica portion of the program.